adelsz/pgtyped/docs-new/docs/cli.md

 ### Configuring SSL options

+By default, if enabled it will attempt to verify the SSL connection with the local certificates on the machine.

 Options can also be provided to customize the certificate used or to ignore SSL errors.
 More information about options can be found [here](https://nodejs.org/api/tls.html#tls_new_tls_tlssocket_socket_options).

 Sample configuration files have been provided below.